CIT-Vince/IT342-SKyber/README.md

 ✅ Smart Announcements – Instantly notify the community about events, programs, and government initiatives (e.g., free vaccines, financial aid).

-✅ Attendance Tracker – Simplifies meeting and event attendance with a QR code-based check-in system.

 ✅ Volunteer Hub – Recruit, manage, and reward volunteers for community projects.

-✅ Feedback & Polls – Engage with the youth through surveys and suggestions for barangay development.

 ✅ Project Transparency – Showcase SK initiatives, budget allocations, and progress reports for accountability.

-✅ Emergency Alerts – Send real-time notifications for disasters, security issues, and urgent announcements.

 ✅ Scholarship & Job Opportunities – List available scholarships, internships, and job openings for the youth.